abuehl/abuehl.github.io/_posts/2026-04-22-implementing-functions-of-partitions.md

 Moving the implementation of the member function `IUpdateContainer::update` into a separate cpp file (as we did), should just create another `.obj`.
-There is no reason to import anything more than just `:Container;`, if we choose to say so.
+There is no reason to import anything more than just `:Container`, if we choose to do so.
 Equivalent to when the member function would be implemented right inside `Container.ixx`.
+In one case, the function is in `Container.ixx.obj`, in the other case it is in `IUpdateContainer.cpp.obj`.

-I fail to see why the complete declarations of `Core` should be needed if we have definitions of member functions in separate files.
+I fail to see why the complete declarations of `Core` should be needed if we have definitions of member functions in separate cpp files.
 The only difference is, that we have an additional `.obj`, which is linked into the binary too.

 (last edited 2026-04-22)